Preventing falls at home

 - Ensure your home is safe by removing tripping hazards

 - Maintain your social contacts and take time for friends

 Camden Integrated Primary Care Falls Service

-The Camden Integrated Primary Care Falls Service provides a timely intervention to reduce the risk of falling for people who have fallen or may do so.
-It provides assessment, treatment, rehabilitation and advice to help reduce the risk of falls.
+The Camden Integrated Primary Care Falls Service provides timely intervention to reduce the risk of falling for people who have previously had a fall or may be at risk of having a fall.
+The Falls Service provides an assessment, treatment, rehabilitation and advice to help reduce the risk of falls.

 For more information visit the Camden Integrated Primary Care Falls Service or call 020 3317 3400.

 Staying Steady - A self help guide to reduce your risk of falling

 - Download Staying Steady - A self help guide to reduce your risk of falling, with information, advice and tips about staying safe at home.